Tim Pickup: Manly Rugby Union

-Frustrated with a lack of progress on the representative scene, Pickup felt he was a victim of his Rugby League heritage and stubbornly severed his ties and set off to England on a working holiday, and did not return to Australia until 1972.
-Pickup was one of five finalists nominated for the position of five-eighth in Manly Marlins team of the century in 2008.
+Frustrated with a lack of progress on the representative scene, Pickup felt he was a victim of Rugby Union elitism due to his Rugby League heritage, and stubbornly severed his ties and set off to England on a working holiday.
+He would not return to Australia until 1972.
+Pickup was one of five finalists nominated for the position of five-eighth / stand off in Manly Marlins team of the century in 2008.